“ICNS – The Challenges of NextGen, New Issues for Aviation’s Future”

-The 2009 Integrated Communications Navigation and Surveillance (ICNS) Conference, jointly sponsored by government, civil and military, and industry, addresses research and development of integrated CNS technologies for advanced aeronautical digital information systems and applications supporting the future global air transportation systems.
+The 2010 Integrated Communications Navigation and Surveillance (ICNS) Conference, jointly sponsored by government, civil and military, and industry, addresses long term research and development and early implementation of integrated CNS technologies needed to Enable NextGen.

 Every afternoon, parallel technical sessions will be held on specific ICNS topics.

 Papers and presentations are requested for the technical sessions along the key topical areas listed below.
 Exhibits and product demonstration by representatives of CNS-related Industries/Organizations are also invited.